 At last the Buda Castle.
-It is the historical castle and palace complex of the Hungarian kings.
+It is the historic castle and palace complex of the Hungarian kings.
 A massive Baroque palace, this site is a UNESCO World Heritage Site.
-There are funicular options available to reach the top of the Buda Castle.
+There are funicular options (Castle Hill funicular) available to reach the top of the Buda Castle.

-Other than the historical UNESCO structures, there are souvenirs shops and restaurants in the Castle District.
+Other than the historical UNESCO structures, there are souvenir shops and restaurants in the Castle District.

 After some shopping, we took a quick stroll around the central area.
-Rains had colored the city with a refreshing lustre.
-We were mesmerized at the stunning bridges on one hand and on the other, were the lovely road-side cafe and historical market-places.
+Rains had colored the city with a refreshing luster.
+We were mesmerized at the stunning bridges on one hand and on the other, were the lovely roadside cafe and historical market-places.

 An Evening to Remember – Danube River Cruise Budapest